 Christ’s restored Church

 As with any church there are rules of behavior and social expectations that go with being a member of the Church.
 When we are baptized we agree to attend our meetings, pay our tithing, and live the Word of Wisdom – no drinking, smoking or drugs, and eat healthy foods.
-I have discussed in other posts aspects of the culture of the Mormon Church and how our personal culture changes and is replaced with the culture of Christ over a period of time, sometimes taking several generations for the transformation to be complete.
+I have discussed in other posts aspects of the culture of The Church of Jesus Christ of Latter-day Saints and how our personal culture changes and is replaced with the culture of Christ over a period of time, sometimes taking several generations for the transformation to be complete.
 But is this all there is to our religion, just attending meetings and not smoking?
 Sadly, for many of us, yes, that is all we know, and that is all we ever really experience.
 We can have great experiences in the Church just by being obedient to the basic commandments and attending our meetings, but that still doesn’t move us much past the social club experience.

 In the New Testament James says (James 1:27)